taraponglab/stackbraf/README.md

-# stackbraf
+# This QSAR software is called Stackbraf
-StackBRAF model for predicting BRAF inhibitors
+# StackBRAF: a large-scale stacking ensemble learning for BRAF affinity prediction